Expand description

 - A Rust parser used by procedural macros.

-- Temporary files and directories.
+- Temporary files and directories with automatic cleanup.

 - A text template engine based on Jinja2.